 Rare disease research can take many forms, and each drug development platform offers specific advantages researchers can leverage to address elements of these conditions.
-Earlier this month, we began to discuss research within the field of rare disease (read the article here).
+Earlier, we began to discuss research within the field of rare disease (read the article here).
 We reviewed an article from Nature (you can access it here) and went in detail about specific types of rare disease research in subsequent articles.
 At this point, we have covered small molecules (click here) and antibody therapy (read it here).
 In this article, we are going to take a closer look at protein replacement therapies in rare disease research.

 What is Protein Replacement Therapy?

 Protein replacement therapy is used when a particular protein stops functioning in the body.
 It involves replacing the actual protein.
 To illustrate this in practice, imagine a person with hemophilia being administered a factor so that his or her blood clots.
 By receiving that factor, the hemophiliac’s blood will not be able to clot whereas it was unable to before because particular proteins were not functioning properly.
 Another example of protein therapy in action is the use of insulin in the treatment of diabetes.

 Protein therapy is often called Enzyme Replacement Therapy or ERT when the protein features enzymatic activity.
 For instance, using factors to treat Hemophilia involves ERT.
 In many cases, enzymes therapy has focused on lysosomal storage diseases and disorders (LSDs).

 Note: Protein replacement therapy is different from antibody-based therapy in that the latter is focused on gaining the function of a protein as opposed to replacing it.

 Protein replacement therapy as an area of research has boomed in recent years as technology has allowed researchers to determine protein function (or lack thereof) has improved.
 Furthermore, plasma-derived products, which traditionally were the foundation of protein replacement therapy are being replaced by recombinant engineered proteins.